-Going forward, the prospects for the printing plates and cylinders business segment continue to remain challenging due to the keen competitive business environment and the cessation of production of printing plates in 2014.
+Going forward, the prospects for the printing plates and cylinders business segment continue to remain challenging due to the keen competitive business environment.
+The Group will continue with the trading of printing plates, sourced from imports, mainly through its 60%-owned subsidiary in Malaysia, Fuji Offset Plates (Malaysia) Sdn Bhd.

-With the phasing out of production of printing plates in 2014, the Group will continue to meet the lower demand for finished printing plates from trading and purchases as well as to seek out additional profit opportunities, as and when they arise.
 For printing cylinders, the Group will continue to optimize its production by seeking out cheaper alternative sources of supply of raw materials, where available.